(Note: For a plaintext PDF version of this post, click here.)

 Triple-plus, I’m fun.
 That’ll make all the darling-killing and angst-revising (slightly) more bearable.
 Maybe.

-Wait, that’s also not a good reason?
+Wait, I can’t say that’s a good reason either?

 Anyway.
 I’m sure I’ve forgotten something on the list or haven’t clarified well enough, but I’d be more than happy to answer any questions you have.
 Best way to reach me is via Twitter at @imbarnes or simply commenting on this post.